 A brief introduction to the history and message of the Old Testament.
 A general survey of the overall content of each book and certain significant themes stressing relevance to Christian living.
+Offered in online format.

 BBL 1023 New Testament Survey